-C10 Percent in top tenth of high school graduating class 7 C10 Percent in top quarter of high school graduating class C10 Percent in top half of high school graduating class Top half + C10 Percent in bottom half of high school graduating class bottom half = 100% C10 Percent in bottom quarter of high school graduating class C10 Percent of total first-time, first-year (freshmen) students who submitted high school class rank:
+C10 Percent in top tenth of high school graduating class C10 Percent in top quarter of high school graduating class C10 Percent in top half of high school graduating class Top half + C10 Percent in bottom half of high school graduating class bottom half = 100% C10 Percent in bottom quarter of high school graduating class C10 Percent of total first-time, first-year (freshmen) students who submitted high school class rank:

-C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.

-C11 Percent who had GPA of 3.75 and higher

-C11 Percent who had GPA between 3.50 and 3.74

-C11 Percent who had GPA between 3.25 and 3.49

-C11 Percent who had GPA between 3.00 and 3.24

-C11 Percent who had GPA between 2.50 and 2.99

-C11 Percent who had GPA between 2.0 and 2.49

-C11 Percent who had GPA between 1.0 and 1.99

-C11 Percent who had GPA below 1.0

-Totals should = 100% 0.00%
+C11 Percent who had GPA of 4.0 C11 Percent who had GPA between 3.75 and 3.99 C11 Percent who had GPA between 3.50 and 3.74 C11 Percent who had GPA between 3.25 and 3.49 C11 Percent who had GPA between 3.00 and 3.24 C11 Percent who had GPA between 2.50 and 2.99 C11 Percent who had GPA between 2.0 and 2.49 C11 Percent who had GPA between 1.0 and 1.99 C11 Percent who had GPA below 1.0 Totals should = 100% 0.00%

-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: - Percent of total first-time, first-year (freshman) students who submitted high school GPA:
+C12 Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:

+C12 Percent of total first-time, first-year (freshman) students who submitted high school GPA: